 Who Abuses Vyvanse?

 College students are the biggest culprits of abuse of Vyvanse and other stimulant medication.
 The 1990s saw the rise of smart or study drugs.
 Parents are aware as more prescriptions of Ritalin become available to their children that are entering college and even high school.
 With the pressures of papers and exams, more and more students began using stimulant drugs to enhance academic performance.

 Under the influence of stimulant medication, students could stay up all night, focused on the academic tasks at hand with enough energy to see them through stressful and cumbersome projects.
 Unfortunately, due to the addictive nature of stimulant drugs like Vyvanse and Adderall, the students continue using the stimulants long after completing their studies.

 Another group of people that are heavily abusing Vyvanse comprises young adults entering the competitive workforce.
-In the case of treatment of ADHD, Vyvanse is used as a long-term treatment medication.
+In the case of treatment of ADHD, Vyvanse is a long-term treatment medication.
 According to one study, more than 90% of patients diagnosed with ADHD in their childhood who were appropriately treated had improved symptoms by the time they approached 38 years of age.
 Unfortunately, the kids who began abusing Vyvanse in high school to help them in their studies continue struggling with the addiction even as adults.